Spring Garden Revival

 Contact Dighton’s Department of Public Works for Fertilizer Container Disposal & Municipal Composting Programs

 Proper disposal of fertilizer containers and participation in municipal composting are essential for environmental protection in Dighton.
 Residents should utilize household hazardous waste events, typically held 2–4 times annually, for liquid fertilizer containers after performing a triple-rinse procedure.
-Plastic fertilizer bags may be accepted through municipal recycling—always check local guidelines—while biodegradable paper packaging can be placed in yard waste collection (April–November).
-Dighton’s finished compost, with a typical N-P-K of 1-1-1 to 2-2-2, is available through bulk delivery and seasonal distribution programs, supporting soil health and sustainability.
-In the event of a spill, immediately contain with absorbent materials, notify emergency services (911 for major spills), and contact the Dighton Department of Public Works
+Plastic fertilizer bags may be accepted through municipal recycling—always check local guidelines.
+Biodegradable paper packaging can be placed in yard waste collection (April–November).
+Dighton’s finished compost, with a typical N-P-K of 1-1-1 to 2-2-2, is available through bulk delivery and seasonal distribution, supporting soil health and sustainability.
+In the event of a spill, immediately contain using absorbent materials, notify emergency services for major incidents, and prevent contamination of storm drains.
+Never dispose of fertilizer containers in regular trash, storm drains, or streets.
+For guidance and program details:

 979 Somerset Avenue, Dighton, MA 02715